 1) Accurate Contact Information in Your PIMS

 Veterinary practice management software (PIMS) helps you deal with the day-to-day running of your vet hospital.
-With a PIMS, you can typically manage tasks like printing postcard reminders and sending email reminders to your clients.
+Veterinary practice management software (PIMS) helps you deal with the day-to-day running of your veterinary hospital.
+With a PIMS, you can typically manage tasks like scheduling appointments, tracking client and patient data, add service charges for patient treatments, data reporting, and client check-out processes.

-Your website and Facebook page are essential for making announcements and engaging with your community.
+Your website and social media accounts are essential for making announcements and engaging with your community.
 They can also be used to keep clients updated about your changing operational protocols.
 Set expectations with new and returning clients about what to expect from your practice.
 You could use a popup on the homepage, a banner, or a special page to achieve this objective.

 You can also offer clients the convenience of online appointment scheduling to improve relationships and keep them coming back to your practice.
-PetDesk’s web requester easily integrates into your practice’s website to make scheduling simple and convenient.
-It’s a great way to offer your clients 24/7 online scheduling while reducing the time your staff spends fielding calls to set, cancel, and reschedule appointments.
+PetDesk’s web requester easily integrates into your practice’s website to make requesting appointments simple and convenient.
+If you don’t have a website, or are in need of an upgrade, consider WhiskerCloud to help in all things web- and marketing-related for your clinic.

 3) Mass Messages